Geography, Geology and the Environment

 - For New Students /

-Welcome to Geology and Geoscience at Keele
+Welcome to Geology at Keele

 Our past and present students often tell us how much they have enjoyed themselves and learnt from their experience at Keele, and as you start your degree I am sure that you will gain as much from your time here as they have.
 Certainly you will learn a whole range of academic and practical skills that will be of value not only in your studies and future career, but in your whole life.